 The Netherlands, together with Australia, holds Russia responsible for its share in the downing of flight MH17.
 The claim of responsibility is made on the basis of international law.
 It runs parallel to the criminal investigation and the MH17 trial.
-Next of kin have also filed proceedings against Russia because of the involvement in the MH17 plane crash.
+There are several other proceedings taking place.
+Read more about them in this overview.

 The Public Prosecution Service of the Netherlands will prosecute four suspects for bringing down Malaysia Airlines flight MH17: